 There is growing awareness that chronic inflammation contributes to cardiovascular disease (CVD).
-We recently reported that anti-inflammatory foods can reduce the risk of complications from CVD (Journal of the American College of Cardiology, Nov.
+We have reported that anti-inflammatory foods can reduce the risk of complications from CVD (Journal of the American College of Cardiology, Nov.
 10, 2020).
 The authors recommend green leafy vegetables, whole grains and other foods rich in antioxidants.
 They should also have noted that walnuts are good for the heart!

 The Flip-Flop on Walnuts: